 Along with logfiles, we use Google Analytics to work out what our visitors look at on our website.
 Google Analytics isn't personal information - it doesn't know who you are, and it's unrelated to your Google account.
 We do not tie any information from Google Analytics with our login cookie.
 Since it's not personal information, we aren't specifically asking you for prior consent.

-Not personal (for this website): Twitter, Facebook, LinkedIn, Google+ and other similar services
+Not personal (for this website): Twitter, Facebook and other similar services

-Like almost all other websites, we sometimes use the standard Twitter, Facebook, LinkedIn and Google+ buttons, and similar.
+Like almost all other websites, we sometimes use the standard Twitter or Facebook buttons, and similar.
 Again, if you're logged out of these services, they have no personal information about you.
 Since it's not personal information, we aren't specifically asking you for prior consent to use them.

 You can turn off tracking by Twitter here.